• Skip to primary navigation

 • Reheating: I recommend reheating in the oven to help crisp up the crust.

-• Meal Prep: The crust can be stored in the fridge for up to 3 days or frozen up to 3 months before rolling out, and the filling can be stored in the fridge one or two days.
+• Meal Prep: The crust can be stored in the fridge for up to 3 days or frozen for up to 3 months before rolling out, and the filling can be stored in the fridge for one or two days.
 When ready, set the crust out on the counter until soft enough to roll out, around 30 minutes.
 Assemble the pie and bake as directed.

 💭 Top tips